 “Fruit” at the peak of sweetness: In the last analysis, describing Grace or the Holy Spirit (and what it can do for us) to someone who has not yet had the same experience, is sort of like trying to describe how a peach or a mango tastes at the peak of its ripeness and sweetness.
-Words can only do so much; yet people can experience a “taste of the Spirit,” when they can feel the “Fruit” flowing from us or see the Fruit of the Spirit reflected in our behavior as well as in our responses to life’s trials.
+Words can only do so much; yet there is another way that others can begin to see what the Spirit can do.
+Those around us can experience a “taste of the Spirit,” when they can see the Fruit of the Spirit reflected in our behavior as well as in our responses to life’s trials.
 When the Spirit is flowing, there is not only a peacefulness, radiance, and sweetness about a soul who walks with the Spirit, but there are many tangible “ways” that love can be witnessed in the lives of these folks.
 As Jesus was known to have said, “Wherefore by their fruits ye shall know them.”
 Matthew 7:20 (KJV)

 Spiritual Fruit, Not Religious Nuts: Are you beginning to understand how “spiritual sweetness” is not to be confused with a “religious mindset” which may or may not involve a relationship with the Spirit of God or with the presence of Fruit of the Spirit?
 Can you now see how those who are religious and follow religious practices are not necessarily enrolled in a personal, soul transformation process (moving from the old nature to flourishing in the new)?
 In fact, at times, religion can simply provide another way to exalt the intellect and flesh, since religious ordinances and behaviors can be performed void (without) love or mercy.